benelog/multiline/README.md

 Multiline
 =========

-Supports multiline-string literals in Java by annotation-processors and javadoc.
+Supports multiline-string literals in Java by annotation-processors and javadoc comments.

-This project is originated from the blog post of Adrian Walker ( <http://www.adrianwalker.org/2011/12/java-multiline-string.html> ).
+This project is originated from Adrian Walker's blog post ( <http://www.adrianwalker.org/2011/12/java-multiline-string.html> ).

 ## Usage
 You can use multiline string literals with javadoc comments and '@Multiline' annotation.